Tetraethoxymethane

-Tetraethoxymethane is a chemical compound which is formally formed by complete ethylation of the hypothetical orthocarbonic acid C(OH)4 (orthocarboxylic acid violates the Erlenmeyer rule and is unstable in free state).
+Tetraethoxymethane is a chemical compound which is formally formed by complete ethylation of the hypothetical orthocarbonic acid C(OH)4 (orthocarbonic acid violates the Erlenmeyer rule and is unstable in the free state).

 History

 Tetraethoxymethane was described the first time in 1864.

 Synthesis

 The preparation of tetraethoxymethane from the highly toxic trichloronitromethane is known in the literature and achieves only yields of 46-49 to 58%:

 The obvious synthetic route from tetrachloromethane does not provide the desired product, as in the homologous tetramethoxymethane.

 Starting from the less toxic trichloroacetonitrile (compared with trichloronitromethane), higher yields can be obtained (up to 85%).
 An alternative reaction, bypassing problematic reactants, is the reaction of dialkyltin dialkoxides with carbon disulfide at elevated temperature in an autoclave:

+Another route reacts thallous ethoxide with carbon disulfide in dry methylene dichloride.

 A more recent synthesis starts directly from sodium ethoxide, tin(IV)chloride, and carbon disulfide.

 Properties

 Tetraethoxymethane is a water-clear, aromatic or fruity smelling, liquid of low-viscosity which is unstable against strong acids and strong bases.